Aa-kk/terraform-docker-webserver/README.md

 ## Providers
 ### Docker Provider

-Since the Docker provider uses the Docker API, it is immediately compatible with single server Docker
+The Docker provider is used to interact with Docker containers and images.
+It uses the Docker API to manage the lifecycle of Docker containers. since the Docker provider uses the Docker API, it is immediately compatible with single server Docker.

 ## Inputs